 Heartworm disease is a serious and potentially fatal disease in pets.
-It is caused by foot-long worms that live in the heart, lungs and associated blood vessels of affected pets.
+Foot-long worms that live in the heart, lungs and associated blood vessels of affected pets cause heartworm disease.
 Heartworms cause severe lung disease, heart failure and damage to other organs in the body.

 Heartworm Life Cycle